pyglet.image.animation

 Add the images of the animation to a TextureBin.

-Create an animation from a list of images and a constant framerate.
+Create an animation from a list of images and a per-frame duration.

 Return type: